itk-dev/colibo-docs-extrator/README.md

 ### Synchronize Documents

-Synchronize documents from Colibo to Open-WebUI:
+Synchronize documents from Colibo to Open-WebUI (if `--force-update` not given, only documents updated since last sync is updated in open-webui):

 ``` bash
 python main.py sync --root-doc-id xxxxx